Self-Driving Cars are on the Road in Atlanta

 “If it says that I’m not engaged enough with it, it will tell me to put my hands on the wheel,” Mulligan told Sims.
 “It’s not trying to substitute me as a driver, what it’s trying to do is keep me safe.”

 Even though some self-driving cars use a camera on the windshield to read speed limit signs and make adjustments, they still have limitations requiring driver intervention.
 For example, the cars use sensors to detect markings on the road.
 However, unmarked roads or construction zones could confuse the sensors, so in those situations drivers should take over.

 “So you still have a driver but now you have layers of technology shielding you as well,” Mulligan said.
 “So now to have an accident both of you have to make a mistake and the technology has to make a mistake.”

 Dwight Dozier, a self-driving car owner in Atlanta, also told CBS 46 that the cars show a lot of promise, but still require your attention.

 “I think it’s promising.
 You still have to mind some of the attention to the wheel, for example there’s occasions when the lines in the road get faint, or night time, or weather conditions,” Dozier said.

 While some drivers remain skeptical about the need for the technology, many tout the safety and efficiency of driverless cars.
 Elon Musk, CEO of Tesla Motors and SpaceX, has been one of the staunchest supporters of this technology.

 In October 2016, Musk even said he promises to make a Tesla by the end of 2017 that can drive itself from Los Angeles to New York with no human intervention.

-Self-driving technology still has a long way to go, but the early models featuring the technology are showing promise on the streets of Atlanta and cities across the United States.
+Self-driving technology still has a long way to go, but the early models show some promise here on Atlanta’s streets and in cities across the country.